MuhammadS25/GitLocal/README.md

 ---
 ## GitHub
 * the largest host of source code in the world, and has been owned by Microsoft since 2018.
-* It's not the same as Git but it uses Git
+* It's not the same as Git but it uses Git.
 ---
 ---
 # Installation